Melissa McCarthy's 'Spicey' And Alec Baldwin's Trump Return To 'SNL'

 In a dig at what some Trump critics call an underlying racism behind some policies, Spicer pulls out dolls to demonstrate how "extreme vetting" of refugees and travelers would work.

 Showing a Barbie, symbolic of a "nice American girl," Spicer says, "We know she's OK because she's blonde."
-Then out comes Moana, a black doll.
+Then out comes Moana, a doll of one of Disney's latest characters, a teenage Polynesian girl with noticeably darker skin than the Barbie doll.
 "Uh oh," says McCarthy's Spicer, "slow your roll, honey."
 The TSA doll pats Moana down.
 "And then we're going to read her emails and if we don't like the answers — which we won't — boom, Guantanamo Bay!"

 Spicer lists the terrorist attacks that the media "never even write about," including "the Bowling Green massacre — OK not the Kellyanne one, the real one! ...
 The slaughter at Fraggle Rock!"

-Note: A previous version of this story incorrectly referred to Disney's character Moana as black.
-The character is Polynesian.